-The English team comprises five teaching staff, plus a dedicated graduate mentor and a reading teacher.
-The team shares a genuine love of language and literature and a passion for reading - something we strive to share with our students.
+The English team comprises five dedicated full-time teaching staff.
+Our team shares a genuine love of language and literature and a passion for reading - something we strive to share with our students.
+We support the school’s values by developing our students’ Creativity, Responsibility and Wisdom in all of our lessons:

 Team and roles within the team